-Lhasa Weather and Climate: when to visit Lhasa at the right time?
+Lhasa Weather and Climate: When is the Best Time to Visit Lhasa

 Lhasa weather chart and annual temperature

 Lhasa Weather in April and May – Warm Days and Cold Nights

 Spring kicks off in April, as well as tourist season, following the annual closure of the Land of Snows for Losar, the Tibetan New Year.
 It gets warmer during April and May than during winter months.
 But despite days being comfortably warm, nights are still cold.

 With the approach of the monsoon season, rainfall also increases.
 However, precipitation is much lower at the Roof of the World, as Tibet is also called, than in most other monsoon regions.

 Lhasa Weather in June and July – The Warmest Months

 June and July are the warmest months in Lhasa, and they herald the start of the monsoon season.
 As time goes by, precipitation levels may rise from anywhere between 70 cm and 120 cm (27 in to 47 in) per month.

 Air temperatures are at their highest, with maximum daily values ranging between 20°C and 23°C (68°F to 73°F).
 But nights tend to get cool, with average temperatures decreasing to 10°C/50°F, even lower sometimes.